YouClipped/Community-Guidelines/README.md

-# Community-Guidelines
+# YouClipped Community Guidelines
-YouClipped Community Guidelines which can be edited and used for pretty much any site under the sun.
+Making the YouClipped Community Guidelines copyleft so people can use them for their own site since they can be edited and used for pretty much any site known to man.